ClearSkyTeam/ClearSky/README.md

  - You can get an auto build phar here: [Jenkins CI](http://jenkins.clearskyteam.org/).
  - You can get an optimized PHP enviroment here: [ClearSkyTeam/PHPbinary](https://github.com/ClearSkyTeam/PHPbinary).
  - You can get a Multicraft config demo here: [ClearSkyTeam/MulticraftConfig](https://github.com/ClearSkyTeam/MulticraftConfig).

-## Is there / will there be a PHP7 version?
- - Yes.
-But we planned to make features being stable first, then upgrading to PHP7

 ## [CRITICAL]: Please REMOVE xdebug in production server
  - You can comment out zend_extension=php_xdebug in your php.ini or recompile PHP without xdebug.